WAXE (WAXE) Self Reported Market Cap Reaches $328.55 Million

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-WAXE launched on September 30th, 2020.
+WAXE’s genesis date was September 30th, 2020.
 WAXE’s total supply is 3,700,000 coins.
+WAXE’s official Twitter account is @WAX_io and its Facebook page is accessible here.
 WAXE’s official website is on.wax.io/wax-io.
-WAXE’s official Twitter account is @WAX_io and its Facebook page is accessible here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as WAXE directly using U.S. dollars.
-Investors seeking to trade WAXE should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase WAXE using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as WAXE directly using U.S. dollars.
+Investors seeking to trade WAXE should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy WAXE using one of the aforementioned exchanges.

 Receive News & Updates for WAXE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WAXE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.